quotepilgrim/midibox360/README.md

 (I personally recommend [loopMIDI][1]) and type the name of the appropriate port in the `port` setting (i.e. "loopMIDI Port").

-### Using the Xbox 360 Controller
+### Using the Xbox 360 controller

-midiBox360 will play a note when you press the A face button on the Xbox360 controller.
+midiBox360 will play a note when you press the A face button on the Xbox 360 controller.
 Which note is played is determined by the combination of shoulder buttons/triggers being held.
 Left trigger (LT), left bumper (LB), right bumper (RB) and right trigger (RT) add 1, 2, 4, and 8 to the note number, respectively.
-Here is list of the combinations using LT, LB, and RB.
+Here is list of the possible combinations of LT, LB, and RB:

 ```
         None = 1